 Diverting the exhaust air from the sauna outdoors can often lead to the ventilation not working or going in the wrong direction.
 In many modern houses with mechanical exhaust air, a wall outlet that leads out into the open air can direct the air in the wrong direction in the sauna.
-It is also affected, for example, by wind that may pushes onto the outlet.
+External factors such as wind may also influence airflow direction.